Recap: Attending GrafanaCon 2024 in Amsterdam

 image

-Following that, Owen Diehl and Cyril Tovena from Grafana Labs discussed the significant updates in Grafana Loki, which has reached version 3.0.
-The new version includes native OTel support and bloom-filter query acceleration, marking it as a more general-purpose tool that aims to offer higher scale, reduced complexity for users, and lower operational costs.
+Owen Diehl and Cyril Tovena from Grafana Labs presented Loki 3.0, which now has native OTel support and bloom filter query acceleration.
+They’re positioning it as a more general-purpose tool — higher scale, less complexity, lower cost.

 Summary